govi-csit/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

       ![](Images/convnet_example.PNG)

-- In the last example you seen that the image are getting smaller after each layer and thats the trend now.
+- **Note:** Typicall we start with larger input image(lets say HxW=39x39), and the height(H) and width(W) stay the same for a while and gradually trend down / gets smaller after each layer(as we go in deeper in NN) as shown in above screenshot.
 - Types of layer in a convolutional network:
   - Convolution. 		`#Conv`
   - Pooling      `#Pool`